hi-manshu/Pluck/README.md

     }
 ) {
     Pluck(onPhotoSelected = {
-        // List of PluckImage when selecting from Gallery
+        // List of PluckImage when selecting from Gallery/Camera.
+When checking with Camera
-    }, onPhotoClicked = {
-        // Bitmap when using Camera
+        // It returns only one item in list
     })
 }
 ```